tlandron/PCBS_ModelRecovery/README.md

                             out_recov = fit_model_softmax(cfg_fit);
                 % <-- given script

-Estimated value of prev and beta from each simulation are stored and their average value is computed.
+Estimated values of prev and beta from each simulation are stored and their average value is computed.

                             % store model parameters
                             revindexsubj = find(seq_isubjsubsest == isubj); % isubj goes over the index limit due to the
                                                                             % use of subsets --> reverse indexing prev_recov(revindexsubj, itask, isim) = out_recov.prev;
                             beta_recov(revindexsubj, itask, isim) = out_recov.beta;
                         end